vuejs/docs/src/guide/essentials/forms.md

 <input v-model.number="age">
 ```

-This is often useful, because even with `<input type="number" />`, the value of HTML input elements always returns a string.
+This is often useful, because even with `<input type="number">`, the value of HTML input elements always returns a string.
 If the value cannot be parsed with `parseFloat()`, then the original value is used.

 ### `.trim`